 We all know that having 'Good Credit' is important to obtaining the best financing options, but do we really understand what that means and what kind of a difference it can make?
-Regardless of the type of financing, having good credit will almost always result in lower payments, but how much lower?
-Let's find out.
+Having good credit will almost always result in lower payments, but how much lower?

 The definition of good credit has changed significantly over the past two decades.
 Changes in the economy have lead to a change in our perception of money, and in turn, our spending habits.
 We now live in a day and age where we no longer see our funds leave our possession.
 Today we make payments via e-mail, debit transactions, automatic withdrawals, and of course, credit cards.
 Money is no longer perceived as a tool to maintain and better our lives, it is simply a number we see displayed on the screen at the ATM when we check our balances.

-With the convenience of electronic commerce, it's easy to apply this view to our credit card limits.
+With the convenience of electronic commerce, it's easy to apply this view to our credit card limits when we understand how credit cards work.
 However, be warned.
 A credit limit is simply a loan.
 Of course, once any of this limit is used for purchases, it must be paid back.
 Many consumers may not think of it this way when they use the credit line.
 This leads to many people becoming overextended and finding it harder and harder to keep up.
 In turn they begin to miss payments, pay less than the minimum requirements, or worst of all, file for bankruptcy.

 Twenty years ago, creditors really had only two levels of credit: one for those with "A" credit, and the other for everyone else.
 Those consumers who had "A" credit (in essence, perfect credit) received all the offers, and everyone else simply dealt with not having credit cards and not qualifying for many types of financing.
 Since then, creditors have extended too much credit, which has lead to consumers' current perception of money and, therefore, their difficulties in repaying their debt.
 Today, 70% of American consumers have less than ideal credit.
 This means that fewer applicants meet original creditor guidelines for lending, forcing them to reassess the way they lend.